Esri/arcgis-maps-sdk-flutter-samples/README.md

 The app can be run on an iOS or Android simulator or device.
 Note: you will need to configure an API key to take full advantage of the samples in the app.
 See [Configuring API Keys](#configuring-api-keys).

-- Open the flutter project in VSCode
+- Open the arcgis-maps-sdk-flutter-samples directory in VSCode
 - Ensure a simulator is running or a device is connected to your development machine
+- Select which device or simulator you wish to use in the lower right corner of the VSCode window
 - Open the "Run and Debug" sidebar
-- Select which device or simulator you wish to use in the lower right corner of the VSCode window
 - Select "Sample Viewer App (debug or release)"
   - Note that "Sample Viewer App (release)" can only be run on a device
 - Click the run button or press F5